mgree/phpenkoder/readme.txt

 encoding a piece of text and sending to the browser self-evaluating Javascript that will generate the original text.
 This works in two
-ways: first, a bot must first have a fairly complete Javascript implementation; second, the decoding process can be made arbitrarily computationally intensive.
+ways: first, a bot must first have a fairly complete Javascript implementation (in particular, it must have `eval`); second, the decoding process can be made arbitrarily computationally intensive.
 This is similar to the idea of charging computational payments to send e-mail, only this is actually implemented.

 == Installation ==